 Longtime friends with Réjane’s descendants, including Adrien Reju, Ilana founded The Réjane Project in 2007 to research the life and work of Belle Époque actress Réjane.
-Ilana and O Réjane Research Consultant Tonia N. Sutherland co-wrote the research paper Madame Sans-Genre and presented it at the 2010 Theatre Library Association plenary.
+In 2010, Ilana and O Réjane Research Consultant Tonia N. Sutherland co-wrote the research paper Madame Sans-Genre and presented it at the Theatre Library Association plenary.
+Ilana also introduced the film Great Actresses of the Past, the basis for the Madame Sans-Genre paper, at the Los Angeles Central Library in 2014.
+Ilana is currently working with a book agent on a Réjane book proposal.

 As an actress on screen, Ilana has worked for HBO, Sci Fi Channel, Spike TV, and starred in the BAFTA/LA-nominated film The Red Ace Cola Project.
+Her most recent film, Newness, directed by Drake Doremus and written by Ben York Jones, is coming soon to Netflix.
 On stage, she starred in a world premiere at Edinburgh Fringe Festival and in Suzan-Lori Parks’ 365 Plays for 365 Days.
 Ilana holds a BA in theater and dance from Hampshire College.
 An ex-professional figure skater, she lives in Los Angeles with her husband and wee daughters.

 Christopher Sivertsen is the Artistic Director of UN-certified theater company Awake Projects, based in and funded by Västerås, Sweden.
 Under his direction, Awake received 5-star reviews at Edinburgh Fringe Festival.
 The Awake Projects Song of Riots premiered at the North Wall, Oxford, in 2015 to critical acclaim.
 Song of Riots went on to win the Audience Choice Award at Stockholm Fringe Festival.
 Christopher has directed numerous Awake Youth Projects with young participants from all over the world, including at the BRAVE festival in Poland.